 The piece has prompted many complaints and many appreciations and we will consider all feedback carefully.

 Yeah, right.
-I write back.
+I replied,

 The BBC had thousands of complaints about its foul article, but produced a single response, which did not address my complaint.